 Giulia Francavilla (2nd-year master’s)

-The overarching focus of my research centres upon immersive listening.
-I am investigating some of its possible ramifications through theoretical research and sound composition.
+The overarching focus of my research centres upon immersive sound: investigating some of its possible ramifications through sound composition and theoretical research.

 Tornike Karchkhadze (2nd-year master’s)